Holman Projector

-Holmans specialised in producing gas compressors and pneumatic equipment and its owner, Treve Holman, conceived a way that his firm could aid in the war effort beyond the production of tools.
-Recalling the World War I-era Stokes Mortar and its successor, the Ordnance ML 3 inch Mortar, Holman believed that it would be possible to produce a version powered by compressed air.
+Holmans specialised in producing gas compressors and pneumatic equipment, its owner, Treve Holman, conceived a way that his firm could aid in the war effort beyond the production of tools.
+Recalling the First World War-era Stokes Mortar and its successor, the Ordnance ML 3 inch Mortar, Holman believed that it would be possible to produce a version powered by compressed air.
 Preliminary tests showed that the idea was feasible, with an early prototype throwing an eighteen-pound steel weight nearly 100 yd.

 Mk I

-The design eventually settled on for the Mk I featured a 4½ foot unrifled steel barrel.
+The design eventually settled on for the Mk I had a 4½ foot unrifled steel barrel.
 Rounds were dropped down the barrel from the muzzle and the pneumatic system triggered instantly upon the round striking the base.
-The rounds themselves were made from an open-topped metal container, holding a Mills bomb fitted with a 3.5 second fuse.
+The rounds were made from an open-topped metal container, holding a Mills bomb fitted with a 3.5 second fuse.
 High-pressure air bottles were able to supply enough power to fire fifty rounds each, with a maximum height during trials of around 600 ft.
 The rate of fire could reach thirty rounds per minute in the hands of an experienced crew.
-More appealing yet to the armed forces was the fact that the weapon could be produced using only cast iron and mild steel, both of which were in fairly ready supply at this stage of the war.
+More appealing yet to the armed forces was that the weapon could be produced using only cast iron and mild steel, both of which were in fairly ready supply.

 An official trial of the Mk I Projector took place in February 1940 with resounding success.
 An order was placed by the Royal Navy for 1,000 of the Mk I models and the weapons proved just as successful in action; the first confirmed success was reported only three weeks after the initial batch was sent out when a Heinkel aircraft was damaged.

-While direct hits were rare, the bombs fired by the projector displayed an unexpected property — the explosion would leave a large puff of black smoke, absent from ground-based explosions from similar grenades.
-Firing a large number in quick succession gave the impression to incoming Luftwaffe pilots that the target vessel was armed with something far more deadly than the Holman Projector, deterring or disrupting attacks, or convincing the aircraft's crew an attack at greater range would be prudent, with a commensurate decrease in accuracy.
+While direct hits were rare, the bombs fired by the projector displayed an unexpected property — the explosion would leave a large puff of black smoke, absent from ground-based explosions of similar grenades.
+Firing a large number in quick succession gave the impression to incoming Luftwaffe pilots that the target vessel was armed with something far more deadly than the Holman Projector, deterring or disrupting attacks, or convincing the aircraft's crew that an attack at greater range would be prudent, with a commensurate decrease in accuracy.